Kazephil/Little_CAT_Helpers/omegat_tools/README.md

 1. The script assumes that the input files all match the OmegaT text glossary format, namely "source term", "target term", and "notes" separated by tabs.
 Any files with more columns, a different column order, or other formatting differences are likely to produce strange and unpredictable results.
 2. Since the script is intended to produce an OmegaT glossary, the inclusion of the OmegaT glossary file header is hardcoded and can currently only be removed by updating the code.

-### Possible improvements
+### Possible Improvements

+I've listed a few random ideas below, lest I forget them later.
+I'm not entirely sure how I could implement the first one, and the last one should perhaps be a small separate script rather than an extension of this one.

 1. Check the files in the selected directory and only process those that are valid glossary-format files.
+2. Provide an option to search only specific subfolders
-2. Allow the user to choose whether to include the glossary header.
+3. Allow the user to choose whether to include the glossary header in the final file.
-3. Add options to sort the entries (by source, target, or entry length, for example) before writing the merged glossary file.
+4. Add options to sort the entries (by source, target, or entry length, for example) before writing the merged glossary file.
+5. Extend the concept to merge the _learned_words.txt_ and _ignored_words.txt_ files from multiple OmegaT projects.